ludocode/onramp/docs/minimal-c.md

 _file-specifier_: ( `<` **filename** `>` ) / ( `"` **filename** `"` )

 The form with `"` searches the current directory first; the form with `<` does not.
-They otherwise search the same set of include paths.
+They otherwise search the same set of include paths and behave identically.
+Note that whitespace and comments are not allowed in and around the filename.

 **filename** is a special kind of token that is only parsed in the context of an include directive.
 It is essentially any non-whitespace character until the closing `"` or `>`.
 You can put in a lexer hack to read it, or you can accumulate tokens and concatenate them together, or you can perform lexing after preprocessing as Onramp does.